-Luling is a 5,000-person town plum full of melon heads -- watermelon wackos in love with Royal Sweets, Jubilees and Yellow Dollys, to name a few.
+Luling is a 5,000-person town plum full of melon heads — watermelon wackos in love with Royal Sweets, Jubilees and Yellow Dollys, to name a few.
 And as a tip of the hat to their agricultural godsend and to the farmers themselves, Lulingians have been hosting the annual Watermelon Thump every June since 1954.
-Now almost 35,000 people show up every year for all sorts of watermelon-related activities, including eating and carving competitions.
+Tens of thousands of people show up every year for all sorts of watermelon-related activities, including eating and carving competitions.

 There is also a contest for the largest watermelon grown that year, the record being 81 pounds set back in 1962.
 And each year, the record watermelon is sent to celebrities like Art Linkletter, Johnny Carson and Ronald Reagan.